eladMyCheck/MyCheckWalletUI/README.md

 ```
 ###MCCheckoutViewController
 This view controller is meant to be embedded inside your view controller.
 It allows the user the basic functions needed from a wallet:
-1. Add a credit card
+1. Add a payment method
-2. Select a credit card
+2. Select a payment method
 The view controller should be added into a container view.
 It can be done in two ways.

 1. Interface builder: change the view controller that the container is connect to (by segue) to `MCCheckoutViewController`.